The Geriatrics Concurrent Service has several functions:

 Additional training in palliative medicine is available for those fellows who desire it.
 Previous fellows in geriatrics have chosen to augment their training with an additional year of training in clinical, educational, research and administrative aspects of palliative medicine.
 Upon completion of training, fellows are board-eligible in both geriatrics and medicine.
 This Integrated Fellowship is designed for those fellows wishing to develop a career as an academic leader in Palliative Care and Geriatrics.

-Any interested fellows should discuss this possibility with Helen Fernandez, MD or Betty Lim, MD.
+Any interested fellows should discuss this possibility with Helen Fernandez, MD.

 Fellowship Academic Coordinator